Credit vs. Discount-Based Congestion Pricing: A Comparison Study: Introduction

 \section{Introduction}

-Modern traffic networks are increasingly crowded, leading to high levels of congestion, which in turn worsens air quality and lengthens commute times.
+In recent years, increasing levels of traffic congestion in urban areas have spurred the development of effective policies aimed at regulating traffic flow, shortening commute times, and reducing air pollution.
 Congestion pricing, which applies monetary costs to roads to reshape user incentives and promote more efficient use of traffic infrastructure, offers a promising traffic control mechanism.
 Both fundamental research \cite{Cole2003HeterogeneousTolling, MaheshwariKulkarni2022DynamicTollingforInducingSociallyOptimalTrafficLoads, Florian2003NetworkEquilibriumAndPricing} and real-world empirical studies established that congestion pricing can alleviate congestion in societal-scale transportation systems \cite{Manville2018WouldCongestionPricingHarmThePoor, Ley2023NYCCongestion, Maheshwari2024CongestionPricingforEfficiencyEquity}.
 Although real-life implementations of congestion pricing over entire traffic networks remain rare, many urban centers impose such policies on highway express lanes, to provide travelers with more efficient travel options during periods of high congestion.